umangtdesai/MBE-Data-Analysis/liweixi_mogujzhu/README.md

 * SNWD: Snow depth
 * NINCIDENT: Number of fire incident happened
 * NLOSS: Number of fire incident which causes money loss

+## fire_building_transformation.py
+* Street Name: The name of the street which happens fire incident or building violation
+* Fire Incident Number: The number of fire incidents that happen on a street
+* Building Violation Number: The number of building violations that happen on a street